mkudija/blog/content/articles/2017-10-25-gh-pages-python.md

 [^preston-werner]: Tom Preston-Werner, “Blogging Like a Hacker,” Tom Preston-Werner's Blog, November 11, 2008, [`http://tom.preston-werner.com/2008/11/17/blogging-like-a-hacker.html`](http://tom.preston-werner.com/2008/11/17/blogging-like-a-hacker.html).

-Plus, it freezes the topic in its freshest form for your later self to revisit and re-learn from.
+Plus, it freezes the topic while it is fresh in your mind for your later self to revisit and re-learn from.
 Notes to a future self are often reason enough to write something down in the first place.

 > The learning in writing these blog posts was immense.
 While these blog posts are public, I think I am the biggest beneficiary.
 Not only does one gain a good understanding of the concept involved, but one also gains confidence about the subject and one's ability to understand!
 The key lesson is to document your learnings, understandings, and try to abstract out your specific problem and think of teaching the concept to someone who doesn't know much about your problem.<br>–Nipun Batra[^nipunbatra]